Skip to content

 jetbase new

-Create a new migration file with a timestamped version.
+Create a new migration file with a specified version.

 Usage